 The only way to meet a $50 billion demand is to grow large-scale, likely through monocropping.
 This means giant warehouses or farm fields with rows and rows of cannabis.
 The plants are identified by tag numbers.
 They receive no love and are nurtured only by automated machines and the occasional human hand.

 Because demand is so high in recreational markets, such as those in Colorado, Nevada, or Canada, producers are pressured to get product on the shelves quickly.
 Empty shelves, after all, can’t sell anything.
 No sales, no profits, no hefty taxes going to Big Brother.
 This means commercial cannabis is often pushed through one of its most delicate phases – the curing process – which leads to subpar product.

 “I love craft cannabis, but I can’t afford it,” says Carl Yates, a cannabis patient who lives in Colorado.
 Yates takes cannabis to treat anxiety and insomnia, but because he doesn’t want his name on a government registry, he hasn’t applied for a medical cannabis card.
 Instead, he chooses to fly under the radar, as it were, by buying anonymously from recreational retail stores.

 Right now, most recreational pot shops in Colorado sell an eighth of an ounce of weed anywhere between $12 to $20.
 Full ounces can go for as low as $70, before the graduated 25 percent tax.
-However, that $70, says Yates, only applies to the cannabis that’s been discounted.
+However, that $70, says Yates, only applies to the cannabis that is discount.
 The higher-quality stuff, dubbed “top shelf,” can sell for well over $100 an ounce.